Enable Network Discovery

 Multiple Devices, Clients and Sites

-• Green - Enabled for all devices under that entity including device level settings
+- Green - Enabled for all devices under the entity.

-• Grey - Disabled on at least one device under that entity including device level settings
+- Grey - Disabled on at least one device.

-• Orange – A child entities has a different configuration to the parent.
-If a Client only has one Site, its status indicator reflects that of the Site.
+- Orange – Configuration differs between parent and child entities.
+If a Client only has one Site, its status reflects that of the Site.

 For more information, see Feature and Functionality Settings Icons.